-Unlike previous "Jeopardy!" rounds that require contestants to respond verbally, the Final Jeopardy round requires contestants to write their responses, which Trebek later reads aloud.
-This set the stage for Lavin's instant fame: Responding to a clue about a song from a 1999 film, Lavin recalled the "SNL" sketch that premiered Oct.
+Unlike previous "Jeopardy!" rounds that require contestants to respond verbally, the Final Jeopardy round makes contestants write their responses for Trebek to read aloud.
+This set the stage for Lavin's viral moment: Responding to a clue about a song from a 1999 film, Lavin recalled the "SNL" sketch that premiered Oct.
 23, 1999, and used her digital pen to write, "What is the love ballad of Turd Ferguson?"

 Trebek, indeed, read Lavin's words aloud, prompting studio-audience laughter and praise from Twitter users who helped the moment go viral after its broadcast.

 Because Lavin — a 26-year-old fact-checker for The New Yorker magazine — mathematically couldn't win without her opponents making major errors or losing on purpose, she opted for the funny response.

 "I knew as soon as I had $600 going into Final Jeopardy that I wanted to make a joke, because I couldn't win," Lavin told TODAY.com via email.
 "But then I had 30 seconds to think of a joke and that was the one my brain came up with.
 I love Norm Macdonald, so I'm pretty psyched that SNL's best-ever skit is getting more exposure."